Edward Mandla: Business

 Mandla is the founder and general manager of Mandlason Search, a recruitment and executive search firm.
 He is on the Advisory Boards of tech company Seventeenhundred, custom software development house Solentive, online dress retailer White Runway and fire safety solutions business Concept Safety Systems.
 He is a former president of the Australian Computer Society, an association for technology professionals with over 22,000 members.
 The association made him an Honorary Life Member in 2007.
 Mandla has also written columns for The Australian, The Sydney Morning Herald, The Age and The Daily Telegraph.

 Political career

-In 2007 Mandla ran as the Liberal candidate for the seat of Sydney in the New South Wales state elections.
+In 2007, Mandla ran as the Liberal candidate for the seat of Sydney in the New South Wales state election.
 He lost to incumbent Clover Moore but beat the Greens and Labor, providing the Liberal Party with its best result in twenty years.
 He was the President of the Sydney City Branch of the Liberal Party from 2009 until he left the party in 2016.